 Zoom currently collects and remits a variety of taxes and telecom fees in all states at the required state or local level.
 Your invoice includes specific transaction line details of the tax or fee name, the jurisdictional level imposing the tax or fee, and the amount of tax or fee being charged.

-For all exemption certificates, please submit your exemption certificate for our tax experts to review.
+For all tax exemption certificates, please submit your exemption certificate for our tax experts to review.
 Upon approval of your exemption certificate, all applicable taxes that are eligible for exemption will be refunded or credited to you with future invoices having the exemption applied.

-If you have any additional questions, please chat with us mentioning “Tax”.
+If you have any additional questions, please chat with us and mention “Tax”.